alessandrosimi/BrickGPT/README.md

 ## Installation

-### Prerequisites: Gurobi
+### Prerequisites

+- **Llama-3.2-1B-Instruct:** LegoGPT is fine-tuned from meta-llama/Llama-3.2-1B-Instruct, a gated model.
+Request access to the model [here](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct), then generate a [Hugging Face user access token](https://huggingface.co/docs/hub/en/security-tokens) and set it as an environment variable: `export HF_TOKEN=<your_token>`.
-Running stability analysis requires a [Gurobi licence](https://www.gurobi.com/downloads/) to use Gurobi.
+- **Gurobi:** Running stability analysis requires a [Gurobi licence](https://www.gurobi.com/downloads/) to use Gurobi.
 Academics may request a free licence from the Gurobi website [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+After obtaining the licence, place it in your *home directory* or another [recommended location](https://support.gurobi.com/hc/en-us/articles/360013417211-Where-do-I-place-the-Gurobi-license-file-gurobi-lic).

 ### Installing as a standalone project